Check(list) Me Out!

 Have pads or tampons on hand

-Depending on what method you selected, you can easily check to see if the method is still in place ....just for peace of mind.
-Remember for the first 7 days after insertion, you may still need to use a condom or not have sex because some methods don’t work immediately.
+Depending on what method you selected, you can easily check to see if the method is still in place.
+Remember for the first 7 days after insertion, you MAY still need to use a condom or not have sex because some methods don’t work immediately (your provider will review this because it depends on when you ovulated).

 For medical concerns, contact your health care provider directly.

 If you have any medical concerns regarding your birth control, you should always communicate with the health center.
 All health centers have a licensed healthcare professionals available 24/7 for urgent problems.
 Also, talk to your provider if you decide to change your birth control method.

 For non-medical questions contact Juno4Me

 Juno4Me is here to help with any logistics related to getting birth control.
 Contact us, for any non- medical issues.
-We also love to get positive feedback too!
+We love getting feedback so don't forget to take 60 seconds to submit the patient survey.

 Ask about continuing care with your Juno4Me provider

 If you don’t have a primary care provider (sometimes called a PCP) and you really liked your Juno4Me provider, you could ask about continuing your regular healthcare there.
 If you are under 18, you will need your parent/guardian to consent to routine medical care.

 Let your current health care provider know about your contraception.

 If you have a primary care provider already, you can return to your usual source of care.
 Just be sure to let them know you are using contraception ( many people use contraception for medical benefits too, aside from pregnancy prevention).